derrickchwong/flyway-db-automation/README.md

 # Flyway on Kubernetes for Database Migrations

-One of the DORA technical capabilities is Database change management.
+One of the DORA technical capabilities is [Database change management](https://dora.dev/devops-capabilities/technical/database-change-management/).
+DORA’s research found that integrating database work into the [software delivery](https://dora.dev/devops-capabilities/technical/continuous-delivery) process positively contributes to continuous delivery.

 This repo demostrate the use of flyway on a kubernetes cluster to update DB schema.